J. King

 * If no encoding is specified and none can be detected from the document,

-* the default encoding is Windows-1252 for HTML and UTF-8 for XML
+* the default encoding is UTF-8 for both HTML and XML

 */